 The walleye is one of the most highly prized game fishes in Wisconsin.
 Thousands are caught each year during their spring spawning runs.
-Walleyes are primarily minnow feeders, but leeches, small bullheads, nightcrawlers, and various small plugs are favorite baits.
+Most all Walleye fishing in May in lakes or rivers is done with a live minnow.
+There are different species of minnows and most will work for the angler.
+Walleyes are primarily minnow feeders, but leeches, small bullheads, nightcrawlers, and various small plugs are favorite baits - especially during warmer water months.
 In clear waters, walleyes usually stay in deeper areas during the day, moving into the shallows at night.
 In more turbid waters, they can be caught throughout the day.
 The large, unusual eyes of the walleye are designed to help them easily find their prey.

 Yellow perch are primarily bottom feeders with a slow deliberate bite.
 They eat almost anything, but prefer minnows, insect larvae, plankton, and worms.
 Tackle may range from a simple handline or a fly rod in summer to a short, whippy, jigging rod in winter.
 Because perch prefer cooler water, the best fishing is usually in deep water.
 Perch move about in schools, often numbering in the hundreds.
 If one spot is unproductive after a few tries, it is best to move to other spots until a school is located.